adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #206 Made more progress today.
 Almost at the 9th hour.

 #207 Made it to 9 and a quarter hours!
 Moving along.
 At 10-hours ... that will be a third of the way there.
 Moving on!

+208 Nine and a half hours in ... more and more.
+Keep going.
+No stopping.